schoentoon/nsnet/README.md

 All connections made from within this namespace will now go through the internal socket pair it has with the host process.
 Which will decode any TCP/UDP using [the gvisor network stack](https://github.com/google/gvisor/tree/master/pkg/tcpip), to then make the outgoing connections itself using the specified Dialer.
 Meaning the host process will get to see all the traffic and could even act as a firewall for the namespaced process.
+To upgrade gvisor, please use their [go branch](https://github.com/google/gvisor/tree/go).

 ## Benchmarks